wuyichen24/system-design-knowledge/patterns/external_api_patterns/Backends_For_Frontends.md

 ## Pros & Cons
 ### Pros
-- Each backend is smaller, less complex and faster than one general backend.
+- Each backend is smaller, less complex and faster than one generic backend.
 - Each backend is isolated from others.
    - Each backend can have different processes.
    - Each backend is independently scalable.